 - 1x SMT-6 [Allen Key]

 - 4x Philips Screws

 - 4x NM-ALS2 [M2-5 Screws]

 - 2x NM-AFB10 [Bracket Pre-Installed]

 One peculiar aspect of this cooler is that it is completely in a black color finish hence the term chromax.black.
-The dimension of this cooler with the fan is 114x92x37mm (WxDxH) and 114x92x23mm without the fan.
-Additionally, the Net weight of this cooler is 465g.
+The Net weight of this cooler is 465g.

 We can see a 92mm fan having a thickness of 14mm up top.
 The fan is not fully covering this heatsink.
-This is probably due to the fact that any fan above 92mm would cross both sides, which would compromise the clearance of this cooler.
+This is probably because any fan above 92mm would cross both sides, which would compromise the clearance of this cooler.

 Looking at this cooler from the above-shown angle, we can see the terminating tips of 2x heat pipes on opposing ends.
 There is a similar protective plate here that is removable.

 Looking at the base of this cooler, we can see that NM-AFB10 brackets are pre-installed to make this cooler’s installation even more convenient and reduce the number of steps required for its installation.
-We have a copper base measuring 39.5x40mm, and it is nickel plated.
-The fins layout is similar to what we have seen on top of it.
+We have a copper base measuring 39.5x40mm, and it is nickel-plated.

 Noctua has provided an NF-A9x14 PWM chromax.black fan with this cooler.
 The number 14 in the model means the thickness or height of this fan in mm.
 This fan has 9x blades.
 We can see a stepped-inlet design on the frame.
 This is Noctua’s AAO frame design with 3 key features: